Jason Lane: Houston Astros

 The Houston Astros selected Lane in the sixth round of the 1999 Major League Baseball draft.
 The Astros believed Lane's future was at the plate rather than on the mound, so he began his professional career as a first baseman.
 He was later moved to the outfield because of Jeff Bagwell, who played first base.
 He made his major league debut in 2002.

-In 2005, while hitting 26 home runs, he led the major leagues in fly ball percentage (51.3%).
-When asked after Game 4 of the 2005 National League Division Series (an 18-inning game) who would pitch if Roger Clemens had begun to tire (as he threw three innings of relief three days after pitching in Game 2), Astros manager Phil Garner stated that he would have had Lane pitch for the victory with Clemens taking his place in the outfield.
+In 2005, while hitting 26 home runs, Lane led the major leagues in fly ball percentage (51.3%).
+When asked after Game 4 of the 2005 National League Division Series (an 18-inning game) who would pitch if Roger Clemens had begun to tire (as he threw three innings of relief three days after pitching in Game 2), Astros manager Phil Garner stated that he would have had Lane pitch for the victory, with Clemens taking his place in the outfield.
 Lane hit the last home run and made the last out at Busch Memorial Stadium on October 19, 2005 as the Astros clinched their first league pennant.

 On July 12, 2006, Lane was optioned to Triple-A Round Rock after Houston acquired utility slugger Aubrey Huff.
-In August, Lane was called back to the majors, and on August 29, 2006, he hit a pinch hit grand slam off Milwaukee Brewers relief pitcher Dan Kolb in the 8th inning.

-Lane finished the 2006 season with 15 home runs, although he hit just .201 over 112 games.
+In August, Lane was called back to the majors, and on August 29, 2006, he hit a pinch-hit grand slam off Milwaukee Brewers relief pitcher Dan Kolb in the eighth inning.
+This was the first grand slam of Lane's career, and the ninth pinch hit grand slam in club history.
+Lane concluded the 2006 season with 15 home runs, although he hit just .201 over 112 games.

 Lane began the 2007 season with the Astros, but carried an abysmal .165 batting average into June.
 With Rookie of the Year candidate Hunter Pence's spectacular play earning him the starting job in center field, Lane became expendable and was demoted to Round Rock.
 On July 23, with Pence out with a fractured wrist and Lance Berkman struggling with a hand injury, Lane was called back up to the big league club.
 Lane batted .308 with eight home runs and 35 RBI in Round Rock in 42 games.
 While Pence was on the injured list, Lane received the bulk of the playing time at center field.

 On August 22, 2007, Lane was demoted once more to Triple-A. The Astros recalled relief pitcher Travis Driskill to the majors to help their bullpen.
 Lane was recalled when rosters expanded in September.